simplymichael/smart-form-validator/README.md

 # Smart Form Validator
-Declarative HTML form fields validation.
+A somewhat declarative approach to HTML form fields validation.

 The idea behind Smart Form Validation is simple.
-A form has fields; and each field has constraints that specify what type of data it expects.
+A form has fields; Each field has conditions and constraints that values entered into it must satisfy to be considered valid.
-When a user enters some value into a field, our code checks to ensure the value they entered corresponds to the expected format for that field.
+When a field receives input from a user, our code checks to ensure the input value satisfies the expected format for that field.
 Based on the result of that check, a visual cue is shown to the user to let them know instantly whether or not they have correctly or incorrectly filled the field before they even attempt to submit the form for processing.
 In some cases, we may even limit their ability to submit the form if